One year, to the day.

 The gallery wall used to have a door to the guest bedroom.
 We closed off the doorway and moved it around the corner.

-There was also a “mini” mudroom with the second entrance that had one door to the main house and one door the the mother in law apartment.
+There was also a “mini” mudroom with the second entrance that had one door to the main house and one door the mother-in-law apartment.
 We knocked out the “mini” mudroom and changed the layout to include enough space to add a closet to the office.
 We moved the guest bedroom over and added a mudroom to the north side of the house that will become the entrance off the garage.

 In the first guest bedroom, we switched out the second entryway door for a window and framed in a new closet.